makinacorpus/mapbox-gl-path/README.md

 }
 ```

-getPathByCoordinates function return a object of type DirectionsThemeResponse with the coordinates between two points and waypoints, if necessary, to create dashed lines between waypoints and points
+getPathByCoordinates function return a object of type DirectionsThemeResponse with the coordinates between two points and waypoints, if necessary, to create phantomJunction lines between waypoints and points

 ### METHODS